 How to declutter a garage overwhelmed with stuff: 10 expert tips

 The most important part of decluttering your garage is acknowledging that it won't be a quick, 15-minute job.
-Similarly to decluttering your home, it'll likely be a task you need to dedicate a significant number of hours to – simply due to the sheer number of items our garages tend to hold.
+Similarly to decluttering your home, it'll likely be a task you need to dedicate a significant number of hours to, simply due to the sheer number of items our garages tend to hold.

-To help you do just that, we spoke to the organization, decluttering, and storage experts, about the best way to declutter a garage to ensure that you have a space that is functional and useful.
+When figuring out how to declutter a garage, the best option is to take small, practical steps toward a clear, clean, and organised space.
+To help you do just that, we spoke to the organisation, decluttering, and storage experts, about the best way to declutter a garage to ensure that you have a space that is functional and useful.

 Whether you're decluttering a kitchen, decluttering a bathroom, or learning how to declutter a garage, it's important to bear in mind that often, a lot of the things we hoard in them – whether it's the debris of hobbies gone by, paperwork, or miscellaneous items such as Christmas decorations – they're usually not all that necessary to hang on to.

-"Garages are similar to lofts/attics, in that they become a place where things get dumped because you don’t know what to do with it, or where else to put it," says decluttering expert, APDO member, and founder of Restore the Calm, Gillian Gudgeon.
+"Garages are similar to lofts/attics, in that they become a place where things get dumped because you don’t know what to do with it, or where else to put them," says decluttering expert, APDO member, and founder of Restore the Calm, Gillian Gudgeon.
 "I would therefore have in mind that you’ve possibly forgotten what’s in there – and most likely won’t need some of the things you come across."

 1. Understand how you want the space to function